xiceph/physical-geomorphometry-tools/segmentation/README.md

+# Segmentation

-# Physically-based elementary land surface segmentation
+## Physically-based elementary land surface segmentation

-## Overview
+### Overview

-`Physically-based elementary land surface segmentation` provides a two-step command-line workflow to produce meaningful elementary land surface objects from an elevation raster (DEM - Digital Elevation Model).
+`Segmentation` is a tool for performing physically-based elementary land surface segmentation.
+It provides a two-step command-line workflow to produce meaningful elementary land surface objects from an elevation raster (DEM - Digital Elevation Model).
 The process involves calculating Land Surface Parameters (LSPs) from a DEM and then perform elementary land surface segmentation based on these parameters using Trimble eCognition server.
 Alternatively, user can perform segmentation in eCognition Developer software on his own desktop machine.

 This tools are part of the larger **physical-geomorphometry** project, which focuses on physically based methods for analyzing landforms and land surface dynamics.
 It builds on the other parts of the project by allowing the creation of meaningful land surface segments based on a generalized DEM raster.